 Seed Starting Is Cheaper

 Cost savings is even more pronounced if you learn how to save seeds from plants growing in your garden.
 This doesn't work for all plants since some hybrid plants don't "come true" from the seeds they produce.
-Rather, seeds from hybrid plants sometimes revert to the parent species used to breed the hybrids.
-However, for many, many plants, there is little or no reason to even buy seeds since it is very easy to collect dried flowers and extract your own seeds to replant wherever and whenever you want.
+Rather, seeds from hybrid plants may produce plants and flowers that vary widely from their parent plants.
+And some hybrid seeds won't even germinate.
+However, for many, many plants, particularly heirlooms, there is little or no reason to even buy seeds since it is very easy to collect dried flowers and extract your own seeds to replant wherever and whenever you want.

 Seed Starting Offers More Options